 Each of these alternatives will present both pros and cons for buyers.
 They may be more affordable, and provide unique lifestyle options that can’t be found with a standard apartment or maisonette.

-Regardless of the options you utilise, we’ll understand the challenges you’re facing.
+Regardless of the options utilised, we’ll understand the challenges borrowers are facing.
 Since our founding in 2006, we have come across every kind of issue that can afflict property investors – concerning both new entrants and experienced pros alike.

 We know how hard it can be to get on the ladder at all, especially in the current market.
-If you manage to secure an asset, but are unsure of your next steps, we may be able to help.
-If you want to discuss your options with a bespoke lender that looks for reasons to lend, we’re all ears.
+If an investor does manage to identify an ideal asset, but are unsure of their next steps, we may be able to help.

 The Complete Guide to